fuzzylogicxx/fuzzylogic/posts/full-disclosure.md

   <p>Note to self: add more detail and links to this section when I get the chance.</p>
 </details>

+I’ve also noticed that [Adrian has a handy pen combining code for numerous disclosure widget variations](https://codepen.io/aardrian/pen/dyowpJj?editors=0100).

 Heydon Pickering’s [Collapsible sections](https://inclusive-components.design/collapsible-sections/) on Inclusive Components is excellent, and includes consideration of progressive enhancement and an excellent web component version.
 It’s also oriented toward _multiple_ adjacent sections (an accordion although it doesn’t use that term) and includes fantastic advice regarding: